Senior Consultant, Deloitte

-I completed my Master’s in Statistics from NMIMS in India, and got placed in the IT sector.
+I completed my Master’s in Statistics from NMIMS in India and got placed in the IT sector.
 After working with clients like Jonhson & Johnson, Nestle and Hindustan Unilever my interest in data modelling, AI and Machine learning grew exponentially.
-I was exploring courses that aligned with my interests, and the Master of Applied Data Science from University of Canterbury (UC) appealed to me.
+I was exploring courses that aligned with my interests, and the Master of Applied Data Science from the University of Canterbury (UC) appealed to me.
 New Zealand has always been the epitome of great learning, and UC was the right choice to improve on my practical knowledge.
-I have to mention, that the course experience became better with the people I found here, their welcoming nature, calm, and easy going life approach.
+I have to mention, that the course experience became better with the people I found here, their welcoming nature, calm, and easy-going life approach.
 I am happy with my decision to move here and develop my career, I am grateful to my parents and well-wishers who have always been supportive of my decision to move here.

 Can you tell us a bit about your current role?